-On Friday, October 30, 2020, a special lecture by Professor Hiroyuki Ito of Kyoto College of Computer Science (KCGI), the creator of the globally popular Vocaloid (VOCALOID) "Hatsune Miku" and President of Crypton Future Media, Inc.This special lecture is regularly held at Kyoto Computer Gakuin (KCG) Kyoto Ekimae School and KCGI Kyoto Ekimae Satellite 6F Main Hall, but this time we used Zoom webinar.The lecture was broadcast live with simultaneous interpretation in English, and many more students than the hall could hold were able to listen carefully to the speeches of leading experts in the contents business.Professor Ito explained how Hatsune Miku was born, how she has grown, her efforts in voice technology and 3DCG technology, and her wide range of activities in Japan and overseas with video clips.A question and answer session with the students was also held online.
+Professor Hiroyuki Ito, creator of the globally popular Vocaloid "Hatsune Miku" and president of Crypton Future Media, Inc.This special lecture is regularly held at Kyoto Computer Gakuin (KCG) Kyoto Ekimae School, KCGI Kyoto Ekimae Satellite 6F Main Hall, but this time Zoom webinar was used.The lectures were streamed live with simultaneous interpretation in English, and more students than the hall could accommodate listened carefully to the leading experts in the content business.Professor Ito explained the birth and growth of "Hatsune Miku," her approach to voice technology and 3DCG technology, and her wide-ranging activities in Japan and abroad, using video clips.The Q&A session with students was also conducted online.

-In the lecture titled "The Potential of Digital Content Learned from Hatsune Miku," Professor Ito introduced Crypton's business and explained the basics of computer music.He said, "The software used to recreate the instrument on the computer is called a virtual instrument.Hatsune Miku" was born as a virtual instrument with a singing voice.We use a singing voice synthesis technology called Vocaloid, which was developed by Yamaha," he explained.
+In his lecture titled "The Potential of Digital Content Learned from Hatsune Miku," Professor Ito introduced Crypton's business and explained the basics of computer music.And "the software used to reproduce the instrument on a computer is called a virtual instrument," he said.Hatsune Miku" was created as a virtual instrument of singing voice.It uses a singing voice synthesis technology called Vocaloid developed by Yamaha," he explained.

-Hatsune Miku has a lot of performances and events coming up in Japan and abroad.In 2020, we conducted a European tour in London, Paris, and Berlin in January before the spread of the new coronavirus.In 2021, we are planning MIKU EXPO 2021 ONLINE, which will broadcast live performances of Hatsune Miku to fans around the world.She is also active in Japan, and in addition to performing live online, she is planning to hold "HATSUNE Miku 'Magical Mirai'" in Osaka in November and in Tokyo in December in 2020, an event that has been held every year since 2013, featuring 3DCG live performances and exhibitions that allow people to experience the joy of creation.
+Hatsune Miku" has been performing and appearing at many events in Japan and abroad.In 2020, we toured Europe in London, Paris, and Berlin in January before the spread of the new coronavirus.In 2021, we are planning "MIKU EXPO 2021 ONLINE," which will stream live performances of "Hatsune Miku" to fans around the world.In addition to online live performances, Hatsune Miku "Magical Mirai," a 3DCG live performance and exhibition event that has been held annually since 2013, is scheduled to be held in Osaka in November and Tokyo in December 2020.